ChristopheP96/Project---Get-me-out-/README.md

 and their transition (transition functions)

 - game screen level 1 : canvas is black, parts of the wall blink when touched
-- game screen level 2 : maze is black, except circle around the character
+- game screen level 2 : canvas is black, parts of the wall blink when touched
-- "You lost" Screen : you didn't get out in time
-- Special page at the end of level 3 "You won"

 ## Task